 LIVE ELECTRICAL COMPONENTS!

-During installation, testing, servicing, and troubleshooting of this product, it may be necessary to work with live electrical components.
+During installation, testing, servicing, and troubleshooting of this product power should be disconnected.
+It may be necessary to work with live electrical components.
 Failure to follow all electrical safety precautions when exposed to live electrical components could result in death or serious injury.